Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 ![image](https://github.com/Azure/AI-in-a-Box/assets/9942991/fb524952-564b-4623-9d70-c54a1f5a869d)

-# The Scaling Secret Sauce (yes term you heard it here first!)
+# The Scaling Special Sauce

 So how do we control (or queue) messages when using multiple Azure OpenAI instances (accounts)?
 How do we manage return error codes highly efficently to optimize the AOAI experience?